Klipper3d/klipper/docs/Kinematics.md

 ![pressure-cornering](img/pressure-cornering.svg.png)

-To prevent this, the Klipper pressure advance code utilizes the move lookahead queue to detect intermittent speed changes.
-In these cases the amount of pressure increased and decreased will be reduced or eliminated.
+To prevent this, the Klipper pressure advance code utilizes the move look-ahead queue to detect intermittent speed changes.
+During a deceleration event the code finds the maximum upcoming head speed within a configurable time window.
+The pressure is then only adjusted to this found maximum.
+This can greatly reduce (or even completely eliminate) pressure changes during cornering.